lammps/lammps/doc/src/pair_sw.rst

-The *sw/mod* style is designed for simulations of materials when distinguishing three-body angles are necessary, such as borophene and transition metal dichalcogenide, which cannot be described by the original code for the Stillinger-Weber potential.
+The *sw/mod* style is designed for simulations of materials when distinguishing three-body angles are necessary, such as borophene and transition metal dichalcogenides, which cannot be described by the original code for the Stillinger-Weber potential.
 For instance, there are several types of angles around each Mo atom in `MoS_2`, and some unnecessary angle types should be excluded in the three-body interaction.